Gears of War 3: Plot

 Marcus' group finally arrives at Azura, discovering that it is a sanctuary and resort for Sera's most elite and powerful individuals.
 Adam contacts the Gears and reveals he is being held captive atop Azura's main hotel tower.
 Marcus's group battles through waves of hostiles before finding his father.
 Adam quickly explains that he has created a device capable of eradicating all Lambent and Locust life forms on Sera.
 Adam had worked with Myrrah before to try to tune the wave so that only Lambent would be affected, but with the Imulsion, revealed to be a parasitic lifeform, now infecting humans, Adam ran out of time, infuriating Myrrah.
 Marcus and his comrades defend Adam from the Locust and Lambent, and from an attack by Myrrah.
 Adam reveals that he had to infect himself with Lambent cells in order to test his machine.
 As the machine begins to pulsate with energy, Adam bids his son farewell before the device kills him.
-Myrrah rises from the rubble and begins insulting Adam.
+Myrrah rises from the rubble and begins insulting Adam's legacy.
 Marcus fatally stabs Myrrah with Dom's commando knife he got back in Mercy.
-Shortly afterwards, the machine emits a blue wave of energy that sweeps across Sera, destroying the Locust, Lambent, and the Imulsion.
+Shortly afterwards, the machine emits a blue wave of energy that sweeps across Sera, destroying the Lambent and Imulsion, and seemingly wiping out the Locust.
 The scene transitions back to Marcus, who is mournfully wondering what humanity has left.
 He is comforted by Anya, who assures Marcus that the sacrifices of Adam, Dom, and their comrades have guaranteed humanity a future.

 RAAM's Shadow

-Synopsis

 A DLC acting as a secondary single player campaign to Gears of War 3, the player takes control of both General RAAM, the Locust's main General, and Michael Barrick of Zeta-Six from the Gears of War comic series set during the Evacuation of Ilima several years before the first Gears of War game.
 Other major characters include Lieutenant Minh Young Kim from Gears of War, Tai Kailso from Gears of War 2, new character Alicia Valera and Jace Stratton from the comics and Gears of War 3.
 The main setting, the COG city of Ilima, previously briefly appeared in Gears of War 2 as ruins.